-Abstract.
-Preliminary research on the development of a system for streaming audio across a wireless network, whilst using Song Form Intelligence (SoFI) to correct bursty errors, is presented.
+Abstract-Preliminary research on the development of an application for streaming audio across a wireless network, whilst using song form intelligence (SoFI) to correct bursty errors, is presented.
 Current problems identified with streaming audio across wireless networks are reviewed.
 Recent approaches on error concealment when bursty errors occur, and Music Information Retrieval are discussed.
-We propose an approach that uses an amalgamation of network approaches and music information retrieval techniques to solve streaming music problems.
+We propose an approach that uses an amalgamation of network approaches and music information retrieval techniques to solve streaming audio problems.
 Initial findings indicate that this approach will benefit such problems.